Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Padlock option

-Many slide bolt latches include a padlock eye on the bolt head, allowing the addition of a padlock for added security.
+Many include a padlock eye on the bolt head

 Best for

-Garden shed doors; outbuilding doors; heavy timber fence gates; panel fence gates; agricultural building doors
+Garden shed doors; outbuilding doors; heavy timber fence gates; agricultural building doors

 vs. Barrel Bolt

 Slide bolt latch: heavier bolt, more robust mounting, often padlockable.
-Barrel bolt: lighter, more finishes, better for interior/decorative use
+Barrel bolt: lighter, more finish options, better for interior/decorative use

 🔐 4.
 Hasp & Staple Lock — The Padlock Partner

-The hasp and staple is not a complete lock itself — it is the mounting system that enables a padlock to secure a door, gate, lid, or panel.
+The hasp and staple is not a complete lock in itself — it is the mounting system that enables a padlock to secure a door, gate, lid, or panel.
 The hasp is a hinged steel plate that swings over the staple (a looped steel ring fixed to the frame).
 When the hasp is folded over the staple, the padlock passes through the staple loop, securing both elements together.
-Remove the padlock, open the hasp, and the door is free.

 The security of a hasp-and-staple installation is only as strong as three things: the padlock quality, the hasp material and thickness, and — critically — the length and quality of the fixing screws.
-A cheap hasp fixed with short wood screws into a soft timber door frame can be defeated by a single sharp kick.
-Quality hasps use hardened steel, close-shackle padlock compatibility, and hidden or shielded screws that are only accessible when the lock is removed.
+A single sharp kick can defeat a cheap hasp fixed with short wood screws into soft timber.

 Spec